Chart Color Schemes

 Employment

-South Brisbane has a highly educated workforce with professional services well represented.
-The unemployment rate is 3.9%, with an estimated employment growth of 3.4% in the past year (AreaSearch aggregation).
+South Brisbane has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 4.0%, with an estimated employment growth of 1.3% over the past year, according to AreaSearch's aggregation of statistical area data.

-As of June 2025, there are 11,145 residents employed, with an unemployment rate of 0.2% below Greater Brisbane's rate of 4.1%.
-Workforce participation is similar to Greater Brisbane's 64.5%.
+As of September 2025, there are 11,161 residents employed, with an unemployment rate matching Greater Brisbane's at 4.0%.
+Workforce participation is similar to Greater Brisbane's rate of 64.5%.
 Key industries include professional & technical services, health care & social assistance, and accommodation & food.
-Notably, employment in accommodation & food is at 2.1 times the regional average.
+Notably, employment in accommodation & food is 2.1 times the regional average.

-However, construction is under-represented with only 4.7% of South Brisbane's workforce compared to Greater Brisbane's 9.0%.
-There are 2.3 workers for every resident, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-In the past year (June 2024 - June 2025), employment increased by 3.4% while labour force grew by 2.9%, leading to a 0.5 percentage point drop in unemployment.
-For future insights, Jobs and Skills Australia's national employment forecasts from Sep-22 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Brisbane's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes.
+However, construction is under-represented at 4.7%, compared to Greater Brisbane's 9.0%.
+There are 2.3 workers for every resident, indicating South Brisbane functions as an employment hub hosting more jobs than residents and attracting workers from nearby areas.
+In the past year, employment increased by 1.3% while labour force grew by 1.2%, with unemployment remaining unchanged.
+Meanwhile, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment by 0.5 percentage points.
+State-level data from QLD to 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to South Brisbane's employment mix suggests local employment should grow by 7.1% over five years and 14.3% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment